Do Managers Need Deep Technical Skills?

-- Superior knowledge makes for less effective coaching, as the “expert” is often sorely tempted to provide a quick answer to move the project along, rather than allow the team to learn and grow their skills.
+- Superior knowledge makes for less effective coaching, as the “expert” is often sorely tempted to provide a quick answer to move the work along, rather than allow the team to stumble and thereby learn and grow their skills.
 Aka “micro-management”.

-- People coming from a technical background do not often have the management skills necessary to help the team achieve a highly-effective state.
+- People coming from a technical background do not often have the coordination and interpersonal skills necessary to help the team achieve a highly-effective state.
 Consider the perspective of Deming et al: “The Team works in a System.
-The Job of the manager is to work on the system to improve that system with the help of the team”.
+The job of the manager is to work on the system to improve that system with the help of the team”.
 (Personally, I’d describe it the other way around: The team owns and improves the way the work works (the system) with the help and support of the manager).

 - People with a deep technical knowledge have generally acquired that knowledge by dint of love of technology and long hours spent practising their art.
-Many such folks find it very difficult to set this love and these skills to one side on those occasions when the exigencies of the situation demand more focus on the development and application of their management skills.
+Many such folks find it very difficult to set this love and these skills to one side on those occasions when the exigencies of the situation demand more focus on the development and application of their coordination and interpersonal skills.

 To recap: Whereas the advantages listed above are more numerous, they are, in my opinion, far outweighed in significance by the stated disadvantages.

-Personally, I would generally exclude people with deep technical knowledge from consideration for management positions, as both a favour to them, a favour to the team, and a favour to the project and its customers.
-Of course, there are rare exceptions😉
+Personally, I would generally exclude people with deep technical knowledge from consideration for management positions, as both a favour to them, a favour to the team, and a favour to the work and its customers.
+Of course, there are rare exceptions. 😉

 Amplify’d from twitter.com [original source no longer available]